 At this time, I offer weekly classes at Eka Yoga, a new studio in lower Queen Anne that reconnects the practices of Yoga + Ayurveda.
 My weekly schedule is posted + updated here.
-To inquire about private yoga sessions, please e-mail me at firstname.lastname@example.org.
+To inquire about private yoga sessions, please click here or e-mail me at firstname.lastname@example.org.

 In addition, I have offered Yoga + Meditation classes to healthcare employees through the Mindfulness Program at Virginia Mason Medical Center, and Karma Yoga classes at Seattle Pacific University.
-I contributed to Alchemy of Yoga, a yoga teacher training school that is whole-heartedly dedicated to the art of self-study, as Program Manager for two years, and continue to collaborate with this amazing team through consulting work.
+I contributed to Alchemy of Yoga, a yoga teacher training school that is whole-heartedly dedicated to the art of self-study, as Program Manager for two years, and continue to collaborate with this amazing team through consulting work as Resident Yin Instructor.

 When I’m not studying yoga, I enjoy reading, writing, learning French, traveling, walking, appreciating nature, and loving all creatures great and small.